mcplanner/Planner-Ipsum/README.md

-A repository for the baconipsum.com code
+A repository for the planneripsum code, forked from Bacon-Ipsum https://github.com/petenelson/bacon-ipsum

 = What's in here? =